The Adventures of Tom Sawyer (musical): Act One

 Tom tries to convince a fearful Huck to learn to read.
 When Huck saves old Widow Douglas from the advances of the town drunk, she offers to teach him to read and to live in her home.
 However, Huck declines ("It Just Ain’t Me").

 That day in school, the girls are gossiping over a book of poetry that Becky found belonging to Mr. Dobbins, the teacher.
 When Mr. Dobbins enters, the girls panic and drop the book.
 When Mr. Dobbins is teaching, he discovers the book on the ground and angrily interrogates the students about who took it.
 When he is about to get Becky to confess, Tom lies and says he took the book.
 Before Tom can be punished, the Sheriff calls Dobbins away, needing a coroner after discovering Doc Robinson's body.
 Tom and Becky proclaim their undying love for each other ("To Hear You Say My Name").

 Muff Potter is arrested for murder, and he pleads with Injun Joe to save him from hanging.
 Joe agrees to help, but in return, he wants a map that Muff has found: a map leading to a treasure, Murrell's Gold ("Murrel's Gold").
 After Joe leaves and Muff is taken away, Tom expresses his wish to tell everyone what really happened in the graveyard, but Huck says that if he does, they'll both surely be killed by Injun Joe, and Tom would be breaking their vow ("Murrell's Gold (Reprise)").

-At Muff Potter's trial, Tom go through with his plan to testify.
+At Muff Potter's trial, Tom goes through with his plan to testify.
 He tells the truth and swears that Injun Joe committed the murder.
 Injun Joe yells "You are dead, boy!", throws a knife at Tom, and runs from the courtroom chased by the Sheriff ("The Testimony").